jimmanuel/RunStats.NodeJS/README.md

 - replace the React frontend with an Angular frontend
 - update DB Lambdas to not have passwords in the env vars
 - sanity check and untangle the configuration
+- terraform the DB module so that we have persistent storage again

 ### Gold Plating
 - update TF to support easily multiple environments
-- split the static content from the service layer

 ### Gold Plated Cadillac
 - support Azure deployments as well as AWS